Fern Valley Field Station

 Ongoing Research at Fern Valley

-To date, fifteen undergraduate theses at the College of Wooster have been conducted in whole or in part at the Fern Valley Field Station (listed below):
+To date, seventeen undergraduate theses at the College of Wooster have been conducted in whole or in part at the Fern Valley Field Station (listed below):

 - Weston Gray.
 (2019).
 Title: A Comprehensive Analysis of the Eastern Grey Squirrel (Sciurus carolinensis) Population in Ohio over Time with a Focus on the Melanistic Color Morph.